 All Journalism majors study basic news reporting and writing (Intro to Journalism I and II) as well as Media Law and Journalism History.
 Students may choose one of three tracks.
 A working knowledge of politics is essential in most newsrooms; the Political Journalism Track, with broad and intensive courses in government, prepares students to work as general assignment or political reporters and editors.
 The Liberal Arts Track, with a professional writing course and other upper-division CLA classes in addition to the core curriculum, is designed for students who want a solid historical and literary background to help them interpret the culture and produce insightful essays, narratives, and other types of features.
 The Journalism Entrepreneurship Track is for students who are interested in business and journalism—whether writing about business or working on the business side of a media organization, or maybe even starting their own news or media organization.
 To PHC’s classical liberal arts core and training in journalism, the Journalism Entrepreneurship Track adds advanced courses in math and economics.

 We have just the thing for you!
-Check out our Multi-Media Journalism summer camp at Patrick Henry College.
-At Multi-Media Journalism Camp, you’ll experience life as a reporter in a digital world.
+Check out our WORLD Journalism Institute Multi-Media Camp at Patrick Henry College.
+You’ll experience life as a reporter in a digital world.
 You will learn how to conduct interviews, how to record and edit video and audio files, and how to tell stories.
 Mostly importantly, you’ll discover how to think biblically about the news.
 You will find and craft stories for several platforms and practice engaging your audience.